-November 2009 - WikiLeaks posts about 500,000 pager messages sent in New York City on the day of the September 11, 2001 attacks.
-Most are from ordinary people.
+November 2009 - WikiLeaks posts what it claims are 500,000 messages sent during the September 11, 2001 attacks.

 April 5, 2010 - A classified military video is posted by WikiLeaks.
-It shows a U.S. Apache helicopter firing on and killing two journalists and a number of Iraqi civilians in 2007.
+It shows a US Apache helicopter firing on and killing two journalists and a number of Iraqi civilians in 2007.
 The military claimed that the helicopter crew believed the targets were armed insurgents, not civilians.

-July 6, 2010 - The U.S. military announces it has charged Manning with violating army regulations by transferring classified information to a personal computer and adding unauthorized software to a classified computer system and of violating federal laws of governing the handling of classified information.
+July 6, 2010 - The military announces it has charged Manning with violating army regulations by transferring classified information to a personal computer and adding unauthorized software to a classified computer system and of violating federal laws of governing the handling of classified information.

 July 25, 2010 - WikiLeaks posts more than 90,000 classified documents relating to the Afghanistan war in what has been called the biggest leak since the Pentagon Papers during the Vietnam War.
-The documents are divided into more than 100 categories and touch on everything from the hunt for Osama bin Laden to Afghan civilian deaths resulting from U.S. military actions.
+The documents are divided into more than 100 categories and touch on everything from the hunt for Osama bin Laden to Afghan civilian deaths resulting from US military actions.

 November 28, 2010 - WikiLeaks begins publishing approximately 250,000 leaked State Department cables dating back to 1966.
 The site says the documents will be released “in stages over the next few months.”

 November 28, 2010 - The WikiLeaks website suffers an attack designed to make it unavailable to users.
 A Twitter user called Jester claims responsibility for the attack.